edgedb/rfcs/text/1009-group.rst

 form, with the outer grouping done by grouping set, like so::

   {
-      grouping: <array of keys used in grouping>,
+      grouping: <set of keys used in grouping>,
       group: {
           key: <another free object containing "alias := value" pointers>,
           elements: <the set of all the objects with the matching key>,